-2013 £m 2012 £ m
+2013 £m 2012 £ lm

-Half year Half year Full year
+Halfyear Half year Full year

 Unwind of discount and other expected returnsnote(a) 400 318 595

 Effect of changes in operating assumptions:

-Mortality and morbiditynote(b) 4 2 79
+Mortality and morbidity ^{note(b)} 4 2 79

 Persistency and withdrawalsnote(c) (6) (24)

 Expensenote(d) 2 (45)

 Other (13) (5) 12

 (13) (3) 22

 Experience variance and other items:

-Mortality and morbiditynote(e) 29 34 57
+Mortality and morbidity ^{note(e)} 29 34 57

 Persistency and withdrawalsnote(f) (4) (14) 52

-Expense ^{note(g)} (15) (25) (30)
+Expensenote(g) (15) (25) (30)

 Other 23 17 (4)

 33 12 75

 Total Asia operations 420 327 692

-$^{^{}st}$ As adjusted for the effect of the Japan Life business sale agreement - see note 1.
+^{} As adjusted for the effect of the Japan Life business sale agreement - see note 1.

-- The increase in unwind of discount and other expected returns of £82 million from £318 million in half year 2012 to £400 million in half year 2013 mainly and the first of £82 million from £318 million in half year 2012 to £400 million in half year 2013 mainly and the first of £82 million from £318 million in half year 2012 to £400 million in half year 2013 mainly and the first of £82 million from £318 m(a) reflects the £68 million effect of the growth in the opening in-force value (adjusted for assumption changes) on which the discount rates are applied, $combined \ with the \ \pounds 7 \ million \ effect \ of \ an increase \ in \ return \ on \ net \ worth \ and \ the \ \pounds 7 \ million \ effect \ of \ higher \ risk \ discount \ rates, \ driven \ by \ the \ increase \ in \ return \ on \ return \ on$ long-term interest rates. - $In \ \bar{\text{full}}\ |\ \text{year 2012}, the \ credit \ of \ \pounds 79 \ million \ for \ mortality \ and \ morbidity \ assumption \ changes \ primarily \ reflected \ mortality \ improvements \ in \ Hong \ Kong \ and$ Singapore and revised assumptions for critical illness business in Singapore - (c) In full year 2012, the charge of £ (24) million for persistency and with drawals reflected a number of offsetting items, including adjustments in respect of the charge of £ (24) million for persistency and with drawals reflected a number of offsetting items, including adjustments in respect of the charge of £ (24) million for persistency and with drawals reflected a number of offsetting items, including adjustments in respect of the charge of £ (24) million for persistency and with drawals reflected a number of offsetting items, including adjustments in respect of the charge of £ (24) million for persistency and with drawals reflected a number of offsetting items, including adjustments in respect of the first persistency and the firstpartial withdrawals in Malaysia - (d) In full year 2012, the charge of £(45) million for expense assumption changes principally arose in Malaysia and reflected changes to the pension entitlements of agents. - $The favourable\ effect\ of\ mortality\ and\ morbidity\ experience\ in\ half\ year\ 2013\ of\ \pounds 29\ million\ (half\ year\ 2012\ \pounds 57\ million)\ reflects$ continued better than expected experience, principally arising in Hong Kong, Indonesia, Malaysia and Singapore. - (f) The persistency and withdrawals experience variance of $\pounds(4)$ million in half year 2013 reflects the net effect of small variances across the territories.
-The positive experience variance of £52 million in full year 2012 reflected a combination of favourable experience in Hong Kong and Indonesia.
-The negative expense experience variance of £(15) million in half year 2013 (half year 2012: £(25) million; full year 2012: £(30) million) principally reflects - (g) expense overruns for operations which are currently sub-scale (China, Malaysia Takaful and Taiwan) and in India where the business model is being $adapted\ in\ response\ to\ the\ regulatory\ changes\ introduced\ in\ recent\ years.$
+- (a) The increase in unwind of discount and other expected returns of £82 million from £318 million in half year 2012 to £400 million in half year 2013 mainly reflects the £68 million effect of the growth in the opening in-force value (adjusted for assumption changes) on which the discount rates are applied, combined with the £7 million effect of an increase in return on net worth and the £7 million effect of higher risk discount rates, driven by the increase in long-term interest rates. - (b) In full year 2012, the credit of £79 million for mortality and morbidity assumption changes primarily reflected mortality improvements in Hong Kong and Singapore and revised assumptions for critical illness business in Singapore. - (c) In full year 2012, the charge of £(24) million for persistency and withdrawals reflected a number of offsetting items, including adjustments in respect of partial withdrawals in Malaysia. - (d) In full year 2012, the charge of £(45) million for expense assumption changes principally arose in Malaysia and reflected changes to the pension entitlements of agents. - (e) The favourable effect of mortality and morbidity experience in half year 2013 of £29 million (half year 2012: £34 million; full year 2012: £57 million) reflects continued better than expected experience, principally arising in Hong Kong, Indonesia, Malaysia and Singapore. - (f) The persistency and withdrawals experience variance of £(4) million in half year 2013 reflects the net effect of small variances across the territories.
+The positive experience variance of £52 million in full year 2012 reflected a combination of favourable experience in Hong Kong and Indonesia. - (g) The negative expense experience variance of £(15) million in half year 2013 (half year 2012: £(25) million; full year 2012: £(30) million) principally reflects expense overruns for operations which are currently sub-scale (China, Malaysia Takaful and Taiwan) and in India where the business model is being adapted in response to the regulatory changes introduced in recent years.